 c.
 Game management shall inform the referee if at any stage during the game the medical requirement ceases to be met.
 The game will then be suspended (Rule 3-3-3-b).

 b.
 Each room must be large enough to accommodate the appropriate number of people, and must be available two hours prior to the scheduled kickoff time.
-The officials' changing room must accommodate at least the size of crew normally assigned to the game.
+The officials' changing room should accommodate at least a 4-man crew.

 ARTICLE 2.
 Changing rooms should be secure, i.e. either the occupants should be provided with a key to the room, or a responsible member of the game management assigned to lock and unlock the room as required by the occupants.
 Game management should inform the occupants if there is any threat to the security of items left in the changing room.

 ARTICLE 1.
 A stadium game clock is not mandatory but where provided must meet the following requirements: